Halloween is so much fun, don’t you think?

 Create pumpkin seed manipulatives and work on place value and subtraction with this fall math idea from Rainy Day Mum.

-Simple Halloween Math Games That Can Be Adapted for All Grades
+Simple Math Games for Halloween That Can Be Adapted for All Grades

 Do some Spooky Sums from NurtureStore.
 Since you provide the math problems, this ghost math activity can be suitable for all grades.

-Make some Halloween Pick-and-Solve Sticks from Creative Family Fun for some fun math fact practice.
+Make our Halloween Pick-and-Solve Sticks for some fun math fact practice.
 But, don’t limit yourself to addition facts.
 You can easily use this method to work on subtraction or multiplication facts.

 Halloween Math Games for Third Grade Through Fifth Grade